openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/installation.rst

     # Activate virtual env.
     source .otx/bin/activate

-3. Install prerequisite
-dependencies with:

-Install PyTorch according to your system environment.
+3. Install PyTorch according to your system environment.
 Refer to the `official installation guide <https://pytorch.org/get-started/previous-versions/>`_

 .. note::

-    Currently, only torch==1.13.1 was fully validated. torch==2.x will be supported soon.
+    Currently, only torch==1.13.1 was fully validated, torch==2.x will be supported soon.
 (Earlier versions are not supported due to security issues)

 .. code-block::